TristanCacqueray/tristancacqueray.github.io/content/audio/opFlux.md

 Moreover, the resulting signal contains micro rythms, depending on the load of the device or its crystal frequency.
 This can of course be emulated using humanizer or groove algorithms.
-In the end, I think it's the imperfections that matter, and I don't like having to fake them using digital processing.
+In the end, I think it's the imperfections that matter, and by using analog devices there is no need to fake them using digital processing.